Lessons 30 – 35 covered payroll and the documentation requirements.

 * Bookkeepers enter simple standard transactions to the books of record.
 In addition they are responsible to keep management apprised of cash status, collect receivables, prepare depreciation/amortization schedules, track and verify accounts payable, separate principal and interest components of long-term debt and maintain ledgers for equity accounts.
 At the end of each accounting period reconcile and verify account balances.
 Finally the bookkeeper prepares and presents financial reports to management.

-* Accountants generally are more knowledgable about why information is organized in certain ways.
+* Accountants generally are more knowledgeable about why information is organized in certain ways.
 Most often this knowledge is gained from formal education or through industry practices.
 In addition they are held to a higher standard of care in preparing financial reports and are expected to interpret the information presented.

 The next section of bookkeeping (advanced skill sets) introduces the bookkeeper to the different organizational methods and explains why certain kinds of transactions are handled differently than standard entry practices.
 In addition some tax knowledge is infused throughout as the tax code impacts much of how accounting is performed.
 Finally, this section illustrates several relationships and their impact with decision-making.